carbon-language/carbon-lang/docs/design/interoperability/vocabulary_types.md

 should completely translate this transfer of ownership from the C++ heap to the Carbon heap, including to a heap-owned pointer in Carbon.
-This in turn requires the C++ heap to be implemented as part of the Carbon heap, allowing allocations in one to be deallocated in the other and vice versa.
+This in turn requires the C++ heap to be implemented as part of the Carbon heap, allowing allocations in one to be deallocated in the other, bidirectionally.
 TODO(chandlerc): need to spell out how the heap works in Carbon to pin down the details here.

 The next case is `std::vector<T> &&`.
 This should get translated to a transfer